danielveleba/gd_hw_dog_breeds/Readme.md

 Some dog breeds have sub-breed, like `boston bulldog`.
 The sub-breed may or may not be specified.
 If specified, data for the sub-breed are fetched.
 If not, data for ALL sub-breeds are fetched.

+Sub-breeds are specified as a dash-separated suffix to the breed, like `bulldog-boston`.

 ## Description

 Fetches links to photos of given dog breeds, each in a separate thread (TODO or fibre?).